How To Identify A Harp String

 The ‘Top Octave’ is a historical anomaly which came about as a result of Gothic harps extending the top range of concert harps.
 Since Grecians and other pedal harps were already denoting 1st Octave E as number one, strings higher than this pitch were denoted 0,00 and 000.

-What gauge harp strings should I use?
+Which gauge of harp strings should I use?

 What are the differences between harp string types?